About this Document Version of the Toolkit

 Table of Contents

-This toolkit is designed to help you and your hospital implement postpartum LARC insertion during a birth hospitalization.
-The NM Medicaid Program covering 72% of in New Mexicoiii, issued policy guidance in 2013 allowing inpatient reimbursement for LARC devices (IUDs and implants) and insertion fees outside of the DRG payment for childbirth.
+This toolkit is designed to help healthcare providers and hospitals to provide LARC methods during a hospitalization for childbirth.
+The NM Medicaid Program covering 72% of births in New Mexicoiii, issued policy guidance in 2013 allowing inpatient reimbursement for LARC devices (IUDs and implants) and insertion fees outside of the DRG payment for childbirth.
 All managed care organizations (MCOs) participating in Centennial Care were required to reimburse devices and insertion fees for LARC inserted during a post-delivery hospital stay.
 UNM Hospital took the lead by implementing system changes to stock devices on impatient units, train clinical staff, adjust automated billing processes, and update electronic medical record templates.
 Medicaid and the MCOs addressed inevitable glitches in the reimbursement process as they rose.
 Postpartum LARC proved to be popular among Medicaid-covered women delivering at UNMH.
 However, by 2016 it was clear that a concerted effort was needed to make postpartum LARC available at other NM hospitals, and the New Mexico Perinatal Collaborative (NMPC) designed this toolkit to support that effort.